BlockchainCommons/bc-lifehash-python/README.md

 ## Origin, Authors, Copyright & Licenses

 LifeHash is released under the BSD-2-Clause license from [Cramium, a division of CrossBar, Inc.](https://cramiumsolutions.com).
-See [LICENSE.md](LICENSE.md) for more info.
+See [LICENSE](LICENSE) for more info.

 ## Dependencies